-Even though each of us is different in personality, most of us are alike in one area when it comes to remembering other people: We usually remember their wrongs and quickly forget the goods things they've done.
+Though each of us is very different in personality, most of us are similar in one area.
+When it comes to remembering other people, we usually remember their wrongs, while we quickly forget the good things they've done.
 You think I am wrong?
 Let's go through a few biblical characters and see what we think of them:

 - 1) Jonah You think of him as the man in the belly of a big fish, because he was running away from God's call to his enemy city, Nineveh.
-But we don't think of him as the evangelist who preached to a half million people one time and they all turned away from their wicked ways to God. - 2) Samson I know what you are thinking: You are thinking about him about his uncontrollable passion with strength as a lustful and undisciplined womanizer.
-But do we know him as a ruler of Israel for over 20 years with a flawless record? - 3) Rehab A street lady, hooker, madam, a prostitute from Jericho.
-How come we don't think of her as the great-great-grandmother of David in the Messianic lineage mentioned in Matthew?
+But we don't think of him as the evangelist who preached to a half million people and they all turned away from their wicked ways and became followers of God. - 2) Samson I know what you are thinking.
+When you think about Samson, you immediately think about his superman strength as well as a lustful and undisciplined desire.
+But do we know him as a ruler of Israel for over 20 years with a flawless record? - 3) Rehab A street lady, hooker, madam, or a prostitute of Jericho.
+How come we don't think of her as the great-great-grandmother of king David in the Messianic lineage mentioned in Matthew?

-A. THE AUTHOR - PETER
+A. THE AUTHOR AND THE TIMELINE

 So when we think of Peter, we think of his three denials of Jesus.
-He has a foot-shaped mouth, because he often inserted his foot into his mouth and take it out just long enough to exchange it with the other foot.
-A historian Josephus described about the Galileans: "They were ever fond of innovations, and by nature disposed to changes...
+He has a foot-shaped mouth, because he often inserted his foot in his mouth and took it out just long enough to exchange it with the other foot.
+A Jewish historian Josephus described about the Galileans: "They were ever fond of innovations, and by nature disposed to changes...
 They were ever ready to follow a leader and to begin an insurrection.
 They have never been destitute of courage."
-The Talmus says of the Galileans: "They were ever more anxious for honor than gain.
+The Talmud says of the Galileans: "They were ever more anxious for honor than gain.
 Quick tempered, impulsive, emotional, easily roused by an appeal to adventure and loyal to the end."
-Peter was a typical man of Galilee.
+In other words, Peter was a typical man of Galilee.

-But Peter was considered as the leader among the disciples of Jesus.
+Peter was considered as the leader among the disciples of Jesus.
 He even made the climactic confession of Christ as Messiah.

 Matthew 16:13-16 When Jesus came into the region of Caesarea Philippi, He asked His disciples, saying, "Who do men say that I, the Son of Man, am?"
-So they said, "Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets."
-He said to them, "But who do you say that I am?"
-Simon Peter answered and said, "You are the Christ, the Son of the living God."
+14 So they said, "Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets."
+15 He said to them, "But who do you say that I am?"
+16 Simon Peter answered and said, "You are the Christ, the Son of the living God."

-As the first 12 chapters of Acts record, Peter became a major moving force in the formation of the early church.
-Peter was consider as the most powerful figure in the Christian community and as the first pope by Catholic people.
+As the first 12 chapters of Acts indicate, Peter became a major moving force in the formation of the early church.
+Peter was considered as the most powerful figure in the Christian community and as the first pope by Catholic people.

-Peter is the author of two of the most wonderful letters of compassion, hope and encouragement in all the New Testaments.
+Peter is the author of two of the most wonderful letters of compassion, hope, and encouragement in all the NT.

-We all have chapters in our lives we wish we could erase and nobody notices.
+We all have chapters in our lives we wish we could erase and nobody noticed.
 We might even wish that we could change their opinions about us.
 However, two truths remain: